We are filling in for Sean on the Sean Hannity Radio Show.

 We never win.

-Because what happens is the Democrats Republicans will put something forward and the Democrats will say, we don't like that.
+We never exert the power of the purse because what happens is the Republicans will put something forward and the Democrats will say, we don't like that.

-And then the Democrats say, You shut down the government.
+And then the Democrats say, you shut down the government.

-And the Republicans say, Oh, we're afraid to do that.
+And the Republicans say, oh, we're afraid to do that.

 But the thing is, you don't have this big sort of cataclysmic shutdown of government if you can pass some of the spending bills, get them off the table.